-- 9. The Proponent must prepare a detailed Noise Management Plan for the project to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with EPA, and be submitted to the Secretary for approval within 3 months of the date of this approval; - (b) describe measures that would be implemented to ensure compliance with conditions 2-6 of this schedule, including a trigger action response plan based on noise complaints, real time and attended noise monitoring; - (c) describe the measures to minimise road traffic noise generated by the project on public roads; - (d) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to evaluate the performance of the project; - adequately supports the proactive and reactive noise management system on site; - defines what constitutes a noise incident, and includes a protocol for identifying noise incidents and notifying the Department and relevant stakeholders of any such incident; - evaluates and reports on the effectiveness of the noise management system on site; - includes details of all feasible and reasonable noise mitigation and management measures to minimise noise from activities associated with the project's construction works; and - includes a program to calibrate and validate the real time noise monitoring results with the attended monitoring results over time (so the real time monitoring program can be used as a better indicator of compliance with the noise criteria in this approval and a trigger for further attended monitoring). - 9A.
-The Proponent must implement the Noise Management Plan as approved by the Secretary.
+- 9. The Applicant must prepare a detailed Noise Management Plan for the project to the satisfaction of the Secretary.
+This plan must: - (a) be prepared by a suitably qualified, experienced and independent person, and in consultation with EPA; - (b) describe measures that would be implemented to ensure compliance with conditions 2-8 of this schedule, including a trigger action response plan based on noise complaints, real time and attended noise monitoring and measures to reduce sleep disturbance impacts to receivers surrounding the CVO Dewatering Facility, particularly regarding train horn noises; - (c) describe the measures to minimise road traffic noise generated by the project on public roads; - (d) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to evaluate the performance of the project; - adequately supports the proactive and reactive noise management system on site;

+- defines what constitutes a noise incident, and includes a protocol for identifying noise incidents and notifying the Department and relevant stakeholders of any such incident; - evaluates and reports on the effectiveness of the noise management system on site; - includes details of all feasible and reasonable noise mitigation and management measures to minimise noise from activities associated with the project's construction works; and - includes a program to calibrate and validate the real time noise monitoring results with the attended monitoring results over time (so the real time monitoring program can be used as a better indicator of compliance with the noise criteria in this approval and a trigger for further attended monitoring). - 9A.
+The Applicant must implement the Noise Management Plan as approved by the Secretary.